mateoespinosa/remix/README.md

 In this example, we are indicating the path where we are we storing our `XOR` dataset and what hyper-parameters we want to use for our neural network.

-You can then use this to run the experiment as follows:
+You can then use this command to run the experiment:
 ```bash
 python run_experiment.py --config experiment_config.yaml
 ```